dancornutt/UWB-HW03-JS-PWGenerator/README.md

 # Secret Password Generator Site
-This project is centered on creating a mobile first, responsive website.
-The basis was utilizing Bootsrap's grid system and components.
-After basic structure was met, the styling needed to loosely match the pictures in the following screen widths: 400px, 768px, and 992px.
+This project was centered around using javascript on an already existing website.
+The html and css files were not changed, only a javascript file was added to the site.

+The site should be used to generate a random password which can be used on other sites or applications.
+Passwords are required to be between 8 and 128 inclusive.
+The possible password characters can be lowercase letters, uppercase letter, numbers and/or special characters.
+If the user does not select any options the script exits.

+Once the questions are answered by the user, the program displays the new random password in the output window.
+This can then be copied and used by the user.

 ## Getting Started

 Luckily this is a static site so there isn't much set-up to do.
-You should have a decent understanding of html and css.
-Knowing Bootstrap would be very helpful.
+You should have a decent understanding of javascript if you want to understand how the passwords are calculated.

 ### Prerequisites

-You'll need to have a good text editor or IDE for making edits to the code.
+You'll need to have a good IDE for making edits to the code.
 For this project VS Code was used and was very useful.
 Below are the tools used for this site:
-    * Text Editor
+    * IDE
     * Git
     * Github account
     * Browser (Chrome was used for development)